 “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, then I will enter his house and dine with him, and he with me.”
 Revelation 3:20

-Stay tuned for Part II when I connect these reflections with my thoughts on the new Star Wars episode that just came out: The Force Awakens…
+Click HERE for part 2 where I connect these reflections with the new Star Wars episode that just came out: The Force Awakens…